Praxibetel/CYSCE/README.md

 ### TODO

-- [ ] Fix Var/Item Restriction buttons
+- [x] Fix Var/Item Restriction buttons
+	- Certain chrome settings on company or school computers may somehow be the cause.
 - [ ] CSS -> SASS
 	- [ ] Consolidate all stray CSS into either `_cyslantia-base.sass` or `notheme.css`
 	- [ ] Convert all color literals in `_cyslantia-base.sass` to variables